carlossss111/console-calendar/README.md

 =============
 Cocktail mixo
 desc: meet with the group and bring stuff to make espresso martinis

+Showing 2 total events.
 ```

 ## To Do
-1. Display ALL calendar events, i.e from different calendarviews.
-1. Allow user to supply arguments to specify which day to show.
+1. Allow user to supply arguments to specify which specific date to show.
 1. Get the authkey automatically. (register with OAuth?)
 1. Make the display look better, maybe add colour.

-_Readme correct as of 03/09/21._
+_Readme correct as of 04/09/21._